tanson86/spring-data/readme.md

  like a file name to render).
 * Difference between MOVED_PERMANENTLY and PERMANENT_REDIRECT is that MOVED_PERMANENTLY allows you to chnage http verb from GET to POST etc where as the PERMANENT_REDIRECT will not allow replacing the original HTTP verb with anything else.
+* HttpEntity represents an HTTP request or response consists of headers and body.
+* ResponseEntity extends HttpEntity but also adds a Http status code.
+* ResponseBody indicates that return value of method on which it is used is bound to the response body (Mean the return value of method is treated as Http response body)

 Understanding INTERCEPTORS
 --------------------------